psychbruce/psychbruce.github.io/README.md

 #### 🎓 **Ph.D.
 Student** in Social Psychology (2017~present)

-Institute of Psychology, Chinese Academy of Sciences (IPCAS)
+Institute of Psychology, Chinese Academy of Sciences

 #### 🎓 **B.Sc.** in Psychology (2017)

-Beijing Normal University (BNU)
+Beijing Normal University

 ## SKILLS AND EXPERTISE